stremovsky/ultimate-resources-android-devs/README.md

   * [Stetho](a powerful new debugging platform for Android) : A powerful new debugging platform for Android developed by Facebook.
 It can help in Inspecting Network Connections, Querying SQLite Databases or Manipulating Your App’s Preferences.
   * [CharlesProxy](https://www.charlesproxy.com) : Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
+  * [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) : Android Debug Database allows you to view databases and shared preferences directly in your browser in a very simple way.

 - ##### Static Code Analysis